Sid Waddell: BBC

 In 1976, Waddell switched to the BBC and his experience with televised darts helped him to become one of the commentators on the first World Professional Darts Championship when it began in 1978.
-Waddell stayed with the BBC until 1994, commentating on all darts events covered by the BBC from 1978 to 1994, with his last darts commentary on the BBC being the first four sets of the 1994 BDO World Championship Final between John Part and Bobby George.
+Waddell stayed with the BBC until 1994, commentating on all darts events covered by the BBC, with his last darts commentary on the BBC being the first four sets of the 1994 BDO World Championship Final between John Part and Bobby George.

 During his time with the BBC, Waddell penned ten episodes of a successful children's television series, Jossy's Giants in 1986.
 He was also the writer of two series of another children's show Sloggers which ran from 1994 to 1996.
 He was also a director for Mop and Smiff and assistant producer for the follow-up series Mike, Mop and the Moke.
 His credits also include working with the eccentric scientist Magnus Pyke and he was Alan Whicker's producer on Whicker's Women in 1972.
 He worked on the Russell Harty Show, and in 1993 did a series for Tyne Tees Television called Waddell's World in which he was a butler to a posh Tweeddale family, a caravanner and on the dole.

 He made one performance as the "Voice of the Balls" on the National Lottery Red Alert on BBC in 1999.
 He said he was sacked for being "too Geordie".